 What Is #N/A Error?

 The #N/A error stands for “value not available”.
-When you run the VLOOKUP query throughout your dataset but unfortunately the function cannot retrieve the intended result, then the #N/A error is thrown.
+When you run the VLOOKUP function throughout your dataset but unfortunately the function cannot retrieve the intended result, then the #N/A error is thrown.
 There might be several problems behind this error; which you will all get to know in the following section of this article.

-5 Reasons Why VLOOKUP Returns #N/A When Match Exists
+Why VLOOKUP Returns #N/A When Match Exists:

 In this article, we will be using a sample product price list as a dataset to demonstrate all the reasons.
 So, let’s have a sneak peek of the dataset: